uncomtrade/comtradeapicall/README.md

 This package simplifies calling [APIs of UN Comtrade](https://comtradedeveloper.un.org) to extract and download data (and much more).

+ # Revision
+ - 1.2.2: Removed AIS function as it is no longer available; Add functions getTradeBalance and getBilateralData

 ## Details
 [UN Comtrade](https://comtrade.un.org) provides free and premium APIs to extract and download data/metadata, however it is quite a learning curve to understand all of APIs end-points and parameters.
 This package simplifies it by calling a single python function with the appropriate parameters.
 Learn more about UN Comtrade at the [UN Comtrade Docs](https://uncomtrade.org/docs).

 This project is intended to be deployed at [The Python Package Index](https://pypi.org/project/comtradeapicall/), therefore the structure of folders follows the suggested layout from [Packaging Python Project](https://packaging.python.org/en/latest/tutorials/packaging-projects/).
 The main scripts are located at **/src/comtradeapicall/**.
-And the folder **tests** contains the example scripts how to install and use the package.
+And the folder **tests** and **examples** contains the example scripts how to install and use the package.

+ This package is provided ‘as is’ without any warranties or guarantees of any kind, whether express or implied, including but not limited to implied warranties of merchantability or fitness for a particular purpose.
+No support or maintenance is promised or provided

  ## Prerequisites
 This package assumes using Python 3.7 and the expected package dependencies are listed in the "requirements.txt" file